Cameron-Beaulieu/Cameron-Beaulieu/README.md

 + Other Interests: Fitness, Video/Card/Board games, Chess, Karate

 ## Upcoming Projects
-Check back soon as I'm currently planning out some really amazing projects
+I'm currently in-between my summer projects and my school year proejcts.
+Check back soon to see what I'll be working on during this coming school year